OctopusSamples/OctoPetShop/README.md

  Kubernetes .yaml files have been included in this project which will pull the images from the octopussamples Docker Hub repo.
 Note: the Sql Server password is in plain text, these would usually be created as [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
 NOTE: SQL Server image has not been configured with a persistent volume claim, you will lose your data if you re-create your Kubernetes cluster.

  NOTE:  When using Octopus Deploy to deploy the .yaml files to a Kubernetes cluster, be sure that teh octopetshop-database-job.yaml is run AFTER both octopetshop-sqlserver-cluster-ip-service.yaml and octopetshop-sql-deployment.yaml.

+ NOTE:  Password for SQL Server will need to be changed, current password will fail due to password requirements.
+You will also need to update the password in octopetshop-database-job.yaml, octopetshop-productservice-deployment.yaml, and octopetshop-shoppingcartservice-deployment.yaml.